danielnelson37/problem-set-2_1/fellow-submissions/carmen-salas.md

   ```javascript
   typeof null;
   ```
-  This will return 'object' because null is the absence of data and 'object' stands for the beginning of JavaScript
+  This will return 'object' because null is the absence of data and 'object' stands for the beginning of JavaScript.
+This is widely considered a bug in the JavaScript language.

 10. What does it mean to be _truthy_ or _falsy_?
 What six values are _falsy_?
-    When something is truthy it means it is not one of the six falsy values.
+    Truthy values evaluate to true, and it also means it is not one of the six falsy values.
     A falsy value is:
         1.The boolean ‘false’
         2.The number 0